arvados/arvados_cwl_tester/README.md

 <img src="https://www.linkpicture.com/q/tester_2.png" alt="logo" width="200"/>

 **Arvados CWL Tester** is an open-source testing framework that allows you to write and manage reproducible e2e CWL tests and execute them on Arvados (more information about Arvados can be find [here](https://arvados.org/)).
-It supports parallel execution of multiple e2e tests on Arvados.
+It supports parallel execution of multiple tests.

 ## Introduction

 **Arvados CWL Tester** API allows you to write tests in Python and organize them in Python scripts.
 It uses pytest library for tests execution.

-Every executed test creates a separate Project on Arvados and starts a process inside this Project.
+Additionally Arvados CWL Tester allows to keep testing space well organized.
+Execution of the test creates separate Project on Arvados per day and per Arvados user.
+All tests executed in the same day and by the same user starts a process inside this Project.
 Projects are then automatically removed after one week which helps to keep your testing space clean and tidy.

 ## Installation